-What Are We Excited For at Bioneers 2016?
+What Are We Excited About at Bioneers 2016?

 We’re getting so excited for the 2016 Bioneers Conference this October 21-23, 2016.
 We can’t wait to gather with you and explore critical conversations around climate leadership, biomimicry, indigenous knowledge, racial justice and so much more.

 Bioneers is truly a unique gathering of diverse leaders and ideas that are more relevant than ever given all of the difficult news we’re facing these days.
 Below are some of our favorite staff picks for this year.

 Don’t miss Gender, Race, Class and Violence: What’s Intersectionality Got to Do With It? with Eve Ensler and Kimberle Crenshaw.
 Not everybody knows that Crenshaw actually coined the term “intersectionality” and created the critical framework for understanding the world as essentially interconnected.
 Social and environmental issues cannot and should not be addressed in silos, because so many of them influence each other in small and large ways.
 You can’t tackle misogyny without also addressing poverty, labor, the environment, race and everything else.
 In this moment of global upheaval, Ensler and Crenshaw are crucial voices of reason, clarity, passion, and deep intellectual credibility.
 I’m a head-over-heels fan of these women.